AlbertWeichselbraun/davify/README.md

                         Pattern used to create the webdav file.
   --file-url-pattern FILE_URL_PATTERN
-                        Patterns used to retrieve the created file --clean-directory     Remove outdated files from the given directory.
-  --archive-name ARCHIVE_NAME, -n ARCHIVE_NAME
+                        Patterns used to retrieve the created file --archive-name ARCHIVE_NAME, -n ARCHIVE_NAME
                         An optional file name for the created archive.
   --setup               Setup WebDAV connection.